-AP FACT CHECK: False claims flood Trump-Biden debate
+AP FACT CHECK: False claims swamp first Trump-Biden debate

 An FBI report released Monday for 2019 crime data found that violent crime has decreased over the past three years.

-Associated Press writers Josh Boak, Colleen Long, Ellen Knickmeyer, Mark Sherman, Ricardo Alonso-Zaldivar, Bill Barrow, David Klepper, Amanda Seitz, Michael Balsamo and Eric Tucker contributed to this report.
+Associated Press writers Robert Burns, Matthew Daly, Michelle R. Smith, Josh Boak, Colleen Long, Ellen Knickmeyer, Mark Sherman, Ricardo Alonso-Zaldivar, Bill Barrow, David Klepper, Amanda Seitz, Michael Balsamo and Eric Tucker contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.